Colorado State Report

 Changes in Ag Professionals’ Knowledge, Skills and Action

-Most changes are in the form of observation by the PDP coordinator pertaining to the interest and expertise demonstrated by these ag professionals.
+Most changes are in the form of observation by the PDP coordinator pertaining to the interest and expertise demonstrated by these agriculture professionals.
 Particularly noteworthy is the increased numbers of grant proposals to Western SARE, and secondly, the pursuit of other grant options such as Risk Management Education, Rural Development and USDA.
-It appears these professionals are “getting their feet wet” with Western SARE proposals, and then pursuing other grants which may or may not be more rigorous.
-Recent success by these individuals means their level of expertise has improved and hopefully, Western SARE can take credit for some of that knowledge gain.
+Recent success by these individuals means their level of expertise has improved, and hopefully, Western SARE can take credit for some of that knowledge gain.

 When we look at the summary of our statewide outreach efforts in sustaining agriculture, it is important to note that Western SARE is only a small portion of these ongoing efforts.
-In the near future, it could be that our Colorado State University administration will dictate we more closely align with CSU research efforts, especially in the College of Agricultural Sciences.
-When this occurs there will be a shift in resources completely towards Western SARE funding directed towards programming and education in the future.
+The philosophical change of Extension being driven from the local level has generated more need for Extension agent education in a broader sense.
+The top down driven model which focused more on using a shotgun approach of programming still has merit when needed, but local stakeholder input is asking for a broader variety of agriculture based issues.
+In the near future, it could be that our Colorado State University administration will dictate we more closely align with Experiment Station and the College of Agricultural Sciences.
+When this occurs there may be a shift in resources completely towards Western SARE funding directed towards more local programming and education in the future.

 Involvement of Others in State PDP Planning and Implementation

-The primary advisory group we use is the members for the Small Farms and Small Acreages Extension Work Teams.
-They are mostly Extension agents and specialists, and we currently have about 20 or so faculty reporting against these Work Teams.
-In addition, we have involved an NRCS individual (Boyd Byelich) and a Colorado State Forest Service employee (Greg Sundstrom) to review plans and provide input.
-Many of the committee members gathered at the recent Big & Small Conference, as well as the CCAA Professional Development Conference in Grand Junction.
-Generally, we utilize email more than anything else to communicate since face-to-face meetings are often not feasible.
+The primary advisory group we use is the members for the Small Farms and Small Acreages Extension Work Teams under the PRU of Food Systems.
+They are mostly Extension agents and specialists, and we currently have about 20 or so faculty reporting against this plan of work.
+In addition, we have involved an NRCS and Colorado County Agents Association to review plans and provide input.
+These individuals are the officer team for the Colorado County Agents Association.
+Many of the committee members gather at the events held to talk about future needs, but the development of a functioning advisory board is the direction for this coming fiscal year.
+Generally, we utilize email more than anything else to communicate since face-to-face meetings are expensive.

 Resources for marketing possibilities and strategies